pkardas/notes/books/ddia.md

 separate database.
 This separate database is called a data warehouse.

 Data warehouse - separate database that analyst can query without affecting OLTP operations.
 Read-only copy of the data.
 Data extracted from OLTP databases, transformed into analysis-friendly schema.
-Process fo getting data info the warehouse is known as Extract-Transform-Load.
+Process of getting data info the warehouse is known as Extract-Transform-Load.
 Biggest advantage of OLAP for analysis is that this database can be optimised for large queries.